LicensePlates.cc

 Disability

-This type first appeared in an all-numeric format, but changed to the D123A format, and then the current D123AA format.
+This type first appeared in an all-numeric format, but changed to the D123A format, and then to the current D123AA format.

 Environment